heshanthenura/ClipBoardVirus/README.md

 # ClipBoardVirus

-### Simple Virus Created with GOLang for fun
+### Simple Virus Created with Golang for fun

 This doesn't allow you to copy.
-When you trying to paste it, it paste the text that you used in script
+When you trying to paste, it pastes the text that you used in script

 Tested on Windows 10 only